Safeguarding is Everyone's Responsibility

 - Taking action to enable all children to have the best outcomes

-Please contact our Designated Safeguard Leader if you have any concerns about the safety or welfare of any pupils, in or out of school.
+Please contact our DSL if you have any concerns about the safety or welfare of any pupils, in or out of school.
 You may also contact our DSL to seek advice about a child who does not attend our school and we will be able to help or refer you to someone else who can.

-If your concern is out of school hours, or you would prefer to talk to someone else not working at the school, please contact the Northamptonshire MASH team (Multi-Agency Safeguarding Hub) by calling 0300 126 7000 for a non-emergency.
-Alternativley call 999 for an emergency.
+If your concern is out of school hours, or you would prefer to talk to someone else not working at the school, please contact the Northamptonshire MASH team (Multi-Agency Safeguarding Hub).

 Here are some other useful contact numbers, weblinks can be found in the sidebar.